gvwilson/sensibleadventures/shapers.md

 The difficulty, however, depends on the nature of the thing they're trying to hit.

 FIXME: fill in.

+## Bots

+The Makers built bots to do everything from cleaning floors to mining the ocean floor.
+Since the Makers disappeared,
+the bots left behind have improvised repairs however they could to keep themselves going.
+The result is that no two bots look or think exactly alike.
+One might have six short legs and a pair of mis-matched claws for arms, while another might use two rotor fans to fly, but have only a single slender manipulator to pick things up.

+Bots have Size, Fitness, Coordination, and IQ scores just like living characters.
+Their Sight and Hearing scores are Average by default, but only a few bots have any sense of smell or taste at all.
+(Most regard smell as slightly icky, and would prefer that living creatures didn't talk about it so much.)

 ## Example Characters